Watts-Lab/task-mapping/Room assignment task.md

 # Procedure
 ## Steps
-> Phase One:
+Phase One:
-> > 1200 participants completed 5 room tasks (three “ very low” and two “moderate” complexity tasks) and a standard “Reading the Mind in the Eyes” (RME) test.
+>1200 participants completed 5 room tasks (three “ very low” and two “moderate” complexity tasks) and a standard “Reading the Mind in the Eyes” (RME) test.
+>
-> > > The task required to assign N “students” to M “rooms” so as to maximize the total utility of the students, each of who has a specified utility for each room, while also respecting Q constraints.
+>The task required to assign N “students” to M “rooms” so as to maximize the total utility of the students, each of who has a specified utility for each room, while also respecting Q constraints.
-> > >
+> >
-> > > The complexity of the task is characterized by the different number of students to be assigned (N), the number of dorm rooms available (M), and the number of constraints (Q).
+> > High complexity: Assign 9 students to 6 rooms given 8 constraints
-> > >
+> >
+> > Low complexity: Assign 6 students to 4 rooms given 2 constraints

+When the task is performed in groups then:

+* All participants can do the assignment simultaneously, however, ony one student can be moved by one player at any given time (i.e., locking the student being moved, but the others are free to be moved).
+* Participants can chat freely using the in-experiment chatting system.
+* All events (i.e., which student being assigned to which room etc) will be logged and announced in the experiment as they happen.

-> > > In each room assignment problem, a “utility table” was presented, providing participant(s) with the information on students’ ratings/preferences (between 0 and 100) to each of the M rooms indicating how satisfied they would be if being assigned to the room.
+> > In each room assignment problem, a “utility table” was presented, providing participant(s) with the information on students’ ratings/preferences (between 0 and 100) to each of the M rooms indicating how satisfied they would be if being assigned to the room.
-> > >
+> >
-> > >  At any time during the allotted 5-minute period for a task, the participant could push a button to submit her solution and move on to the next task, or the participant would be automatically redirected to the next task when the 5-minute timer was up
+> > At any time during the allotted 5-minute period for a task, the participant could push a button to submit her solution and move on to the next task, or the participant would be automatically redirected to the next task when the 5-minute timer was up
-> > >
+> >
 > Phase Two: 828 of the original 1200 participants completed 5 more room tasks varying in very low, low, moderate, high, and very high complexity, with all tasks timing out at 10 mins.
 > > > Based on each individual's score in task one, they were categorized into blocks by skill level and social perceptiveness (HH, MH, LH, HL, ML, LL)
 > > >
 > > > Within these categories, the participants were then separated either into groups, or remained individual.
-> > >
-> > > To avoid conflicts, when one group member was moving a student icon, that particular student icon was “locked” and other group members could not move it until it was released.
-We provided a chatbox on the task interface, enabling group members to communicate freely with each other during the tasks.

 All group members had to agree on the placements before moving on, or the task would continue automatically after 10 minutes.

 ## Roles
 > Phase two groups were categorized into blocks (HH, MH, LH, HL, ML, LL)